Curriculum Guide

 Comparative Religions, Grade 11 or 12

 This course examines the major Eastern and Western religions plus minor faith groups and modern religious movements and trends in both an historical and comparative context.
-Students will learn through a variety of mediums including videos, textbooks, sacred scriptures, internet sources, individual and group presentations, guest speakers and field trips.
+Students will learn through a variety of mediums including videos, textbooks, sacred scriptures, internet sources, individual and group presentations.
 Through this course students will gain a greater understanding of and deeper appreciation for the powerful role religion plays in people’s lives throughout the world, a clearer vision of how the Lord leads people of all faiths through universal truths, a broader perspective on the universality and uniqueness of New Church teachings, and a greater ability to articulate and communicate their own faith more effectively through the language of world religion.

 Other Courses

-Grade 12: Senior Project; Senior Seminar†; Educational Technology
+Grade 12: Senior Seminar

 Senior Seminar